odeke-em/restAssured/README.md

   functionality for your project.

+  The main API is in a sub-directory of restAssured the main directory:

+    ie restAssured/api

   A demo project is set up under 'thebear' that will extend the scrapper

   and tracker that I built to get top played tracks and rank them, hence

-  providing an API that other developers can use.
+  providing an app that other developers can extend for use with the web,

+  mobile etc.

 API Usage: